-If the Polarization Fusion field within the DMG Sensing Measurement Session element of the DMG Sensing Measurement Request frame (see 9.6.21.8 (DMG Sensing Measurement Request frame format)) is set to 0, the DMG sensing responder shall report sensing results with different transmitting/receiving polarization combinations separately in DMG Sensing Report element(s).
-During DMG sensing measurement report, the Polarization Mode field within the DMG Sensing Report Control field indicates the polarization information (e.g. H-H, or H-V) of the sensing result contained in the DMG Sensing Report element.
-If the Polarization Fusion field within the DMG Sensing Measurement Session element of the DMG Sensing Measurement Request frame is set to 1, DMG sensing responder shall report fused sensing results in DMG Sensing Report element(s).
-During DMG sensing measurement report, the Polarization Mode field within the DMG Sensing Report Control field shall be set to 5 to indicate that the sensing result contained in the DMG Sensing Report element is fused based on different polarizations results.
+If the Polarization Fusion field within the DMG Sensing Measurement Session element of the DMG Sensing Measurement Request frame (see 9.6.21.8 (DMG Sensing Measurement Request frame format)) is equal to 0, the sensing responder shall report sensing results with different transmitting/receiving polarization combinations separately in the DMG Sensing Report element(s).
+During the DMG sensing measurement report, the Polarization Mode field within the DMG Sensing Report Control field indicates the polarization information (e.g. H-H, or H-V) of the sensing result contained in the DMG Sensing Report element.
+If the Polarization Fusion field within the DMG Sensing Measurement Session element of the DMG Sensing Measurement Request frame is equal to 1, the sensing responder shall report fused sensing results in the DMG Sensing Report element(s).
+During the DMG sensing measurement report, the Polarization Mode field within the DMG Sensing Report Control field shall be set to 5 to indicate that the sensing result contained in the DMG Sensing Report element is fused, based on different polarizations results.
 The fusion method is implementation specific(#2064).

 DMG sensing measurement termination

-After it is established (see 11.55.3.3 (DMG sensing session setup exchange)), a DMG sensing measurement session is terminated either explicitly or implicitly.
+After a DMG sensing session is established (see 11.55.3.3 (DMG sensing session setup exchange)), a DMG sensing measurement session is terminated either explicitly or implicitly.
 Under the explicit DMG sensing measurement termination, a DMG STA uses the DMG Sensing Measurement Termination frame (see 9.6.21.11 (DMG Sensing Measurement Termination frame format)) for the DMG sensing measurement session termination.
 Under the implicit sensing measurement session termination, the DMG sensing measurement session is terminated after the expiration of the DMG sensing procedure expiry timer.

-DMG sensing measurement session(s) may be terminated explicitly at any time by either the sensing initiator or the sensing responder by transmitting an individually addressed DMG Sensing Measurement Termination frame.
+A DMG sensing measurement session(s) may be terminated explicitly at any time by either the sensing initiator or the sensing responder by transmitting an individually addressed DMG Sensing Measurement Termination frame.

 The explicit DMG sensing measurement session termination is initiated by issuing an MLME-DMG-SENSMSMTTERMINATION.request primitive.
-Upon reception of an MLME-DMG-SENSMSMTTERMINATION.request primitive, the DMG STA shall initiate the termination of sensing measurement session(s) by transmitting the DMG Sensing Measurement Termination frame with the RA field set to the MAC address indicated in the primitive.
-The DMG STA that initiates the termination of the DMG sensing measurement session(s), shall issue an MLME-DMG-SENSMSMTTERMINATION. confirm primitive upon completion of the transmission of the DMG Sensing Measurement Termination frame and terminate the indicated DMG sensing measurement session(s).
-The DMG STA that receives the DMG Sensing Measurement Termination frame addressed to it, shall issue an MLME-DMG-SENSMSMTTERMINATION. indication primitive and shall terminate the indicated DMG sensing measurement session(s).
+Upon reception of this primitive, the DMG STA shall initiate the termination of the sensing measurement session(s) by transmitting the DMG Sensing Measurement Termination frame with the RA field set to the MAC address indicated in the primitive.
+The DMG STA that initiates the termination of the DMG sensing measurement session(s), shall issue an MLME-DMG-SENSMSMTTERMINATION. confirm primitive, upon completion of the transmission of the DMG Sensing Measurement Termination frame and terminate the indicated DMG sensing measurement session(s).
+A DMG STA that receives a DMG Sensing Measurement Termination frame addressed to it, shall issue an MLME-DMG-SENSMSMTTERMINATION. indication primitive and shall terminate the indicated DMG sensing measurement session(s).

-For the implicit DMG sensing measurement session termination of the DMG sensing measurement session, the sensing initiator and the sensing responder shall use the DMG sensing procedure expiry timer.
+For the implicit DMG sensing measurement session termination of a DMG sensing measurement session, the sensing initiator and the sensing responder shall use the DMG sensing procedure expiry timer.
 The DMG sensing procedure expiry timer maintains the DMG measurement session identified with the DMG Measurement Session ID between the sensing initiator and the sensing responder.
 The DMG sensing procedure expiry timer shall be set to aDMGSensingProcedureExpiry at

 the success of the procedure specified in 11.55.3.4 (DMG sensing measurement session)(#2087);